gerardinhoo/random_users/src/components/Hooks.md

 ----- Let's take a look at a simple react app using state and a lifecycle component ----

-**What are React Hooks and Context API?**
+##What are React Hooks and Context API?:
 With the core concepts of React review out of the way let's now learn about React Hooks and Context API.

-1. React Hooks
+###React Hooks
 React hooks allow us to just use functional components to buils React Apps without using stateful components.(Without writing a class).

 - Before Hooks:
   Before the introduction of hooks, we could not use "State" and "Lifecycles Components" in functional components.